Rosemary Sage

 Rosemary Sage is a British professor of education with a focus on communication and special educational needs.
-She leads the programme for the practitioner doctorate (Ed.D.) at the University of Buckingham.
+She leads the programme for the Practitioner Doctorate (Ed.D.) at the University of Buckingham.

-Since 2008, Sage has taught at the College of Teachers (now The Chartered College of Teaching) and was dean of academic affairs until 2014.
+Since 2008, Sage has taught at the College of Teachers (now The Chartered College of Teaching) and served as dean of academic affairs until 2014.
 She worked at Liverpool Hope University in 2007, where she taught communication in education, and at the University of Leicester, where she was a senior lecturer.
 She has been a visiting professor at Nara Women's University in Japan and at the University of Havana in Cuba.
-Sage has been an outside examiner at several universities and has given key speeches at international conferences across the world.
+Sage has been an outside examiner at several universities and has given key speeches at international conferences worldwide.
 She has published 23 books and over 200 articles in international academic journals.